Boise Business Dissolution Attorneys

 When a business closes, its Employer Identification Number (EIN) remains with the business entity and is not reused or reassigned.
 The IRS requires the business to close its account by sending a letter stating the closure and including the EIN, business name, and address.
 This step finalizes the company's tax obligations, ensuring that the EIN is officially retired but retained on record for historical purposes.

-Business Dissolution Attorney in Boise
+Choose Mooney Wieland Warren for Your Business Dissolution Needs in Boise

 Our business dissolution lawyers can guide you through the process of dissolving your business.
 We can help you avoid legal pitfalls and protect your interests.